jpaganini/magenelearn/Readme.md

-# MaGeneLearn  – k-mer based bacterial genomics ML pipeline
+# MaGeneLearn  – Bacterial genomics ML pipeline
 MaGeneLearn is a modular CLI that chains together a set of numbered Python scripts (`00_split_dataset.py → 05_evaluate_model.py`) to train and evaluate machine-learning models from (potentially huge) k-mer count tables.